The Salvage Ecology of Early Modern Drama

 “Muddying the Water: Thinking Thinking in Hamlet.”
 Watery Thinking, eds.
 Steve Mentz and Nicholas Helms.
-Accepted by editors for submission to the Environmental Humanities in Premodern Culture Series, Amsterdam University Press. (accepted)
+Amsterdam University Press. (forthcoming)

 Throughout Hamlet, watery figures act as metaphors for human cognition.
 For instance, to further perpetrate the hoax of Hamlet’s insanity on Claudius, Gertrude explains her son is “Mad as the sea and wind when both contend/Which is the mightier” (4.1.7-8).
 Gertrude conveys to Claudius, and the audience, the state of her son’s madness by activating proverbial images and ideas of coastal storms, while also recalling for him the plan he has to send Hamlet to England by ship.
 Not only does this metaphor for madness as a storm, in which two elemental forces seem to battle for supremacy, trade on the characters’ and audiences’ shared linguistic markers, but it also allows Gertrude to illustrate the internal functions of her son’s brain.
 The image of the sea and wind is a metaphor that helps audiences to think about how thinking works, or, in this case, how thinking is failing to work correctly.
 While we can describe, categorize, and name all the types of metaphors through which we figure human thinking, cognitive critics point out that we cannot think thought itself because thought is only available to be thought through metaphors that are prelinguistic, embodied, and determined by what Mary Thomas Crane calls, “prototypical categories” (16).
 Since the unconscious processes that create prototypical categories, i.e. the standard against which we measure what we perceive, are contextual, setting Hamlet within our immediate present offers some insight into our perilous, ecological moment.
 By emphasizing cognitive criticism’s insight into the production of meaning, in this paper, I will examine how the current state of the world’s water ways redounds onto Hamlet’s watery metaphors.
 In other words, given that the prototypical categories of water for modern audiences likely include ocean acidification, industrial effluent, and plastic gyres, I will explore the effects that contemporary toxicity has on our thinking about thinking in Hamlet.